Ilaha-Habibova/Electron-hospital-DBMS/README.md

 # Electron Hospital Management System
-This repository contains a series of assignments for a Database Management Systems (DBMS) course, focusing on the design and implementation of an Electron Hospital Management System.
+This repository contains a series of tasks for a Database Management Systems (DBMS) course, focusing on the design and implementation of an Electron Hospital Management System.
 Throughout assignments, I used <a href="https://www.oracle.com/database/sqldeveloper/technologies/sql-data-modeler/download/">Oracle SQL Developer Data Modeler </a> and <a href="https://www.oracle.com/database/sqldeveloper/technologies/download/">Oracle SQL Developer</a>.

 ## 📌 Logical Model Domain Overview
 The system models key hospital operations: